Jhomanik/FSE_team_1_project/README.md

 Yulia Sergeeva

-In order to run our network:
+In order to run and develop our network:
-1) Create docker from DockerFile with command docker build -t FSE_group_1 . -f Dockerfile
+1) Create docker from DockerFile with command

+`docker build -t FSE_group_1 . -f Dockerfile`

-2) Run docker image and share directory images docker run --name pytorch-container  -it  -v $(pwd):/app/FSE_team_1_project FSE_group_1
+2) Run docker image and share directory images

+   docker run --name pytorch-container  -it  -v $(pwd):/app/FSE_team_1_project FSE_group_1

-3) For demo run python command in docker python inference.py image.jpg Data/captions_tokenized.json Data/CaptionNetBest2.pth
+3) For demo on jpg  image in folder Image run python command in docker

+   python inference.py Images/image.jpg Data/captions_tokenized.json Data/CaptionNetBest2.pth

-4) To test solution run python command in docker python tests.py
+4) To test solution run python command in docker

+   python tests.py

-You can also install all required packages using prereqs.sh script, compile files using build.sh script and run tests with build.sh
+5) You can also install all required packages using prereqs.sh script, compile files using build.sh script and run tests with build.sh